A Flat Triangular Structure Based on a Multi-Chained Form: Sketch of the Proof of Theorem

-\emph{Step 3: Transforming $\Sigma_\xi$ to Brunovský normal form.} Given the involutive sequence \mbox{$\F_{z,i+1}=\F_{z,i}+[a_z,\F_{z,i}]$}, \mbox{$i=0,\ldots,k^\xi-1$}, we know from the input-state linearizability problem, that we can transform $\Sigma_\xi$ into Brunovský normal form \eqref{eq:TFCCS+IC_xi} with inputs $(\chi^1_0,\ldots, \chi^1_m)$ using state transformations of the form $(\xi, (\chi^1_0, \ldots, \chi^1_m))=(\Phi_{\bar\xi}(\bar{\xi}), \Phi_{\bar\chi^1}(\bar{\xi}, \bar{\chi}^1_0,\ldots,\bar{\chi}^1_m)$, preserving \eqref{eq:prf_thm_TFCCS_0_seq_step_2} as well as the triangular structure of \eqref{eq:prf_thm_TFCCS_0_system_step2}.
+\emph{Step~3: Transforming $\Sigma_\xi$ to Brunovský normal form.} Given the involutive sequence \mbox{$\F_{z,i+1}=\F_{z,i}+[a_z,\F_{z,i}]$}, \mbox{$i=0,\ldots,k^\xi-1$}, we know from the input-state linearizability problem, that we can transform $\Sigma_\xi$ into Brunovský normal form \eqref{eq:TFCCS+IC_xi} with inputs $(\chi^1_0,\ldots, \chi^1_m)$ using state transformations of the form $(\xi, (\chi^1_0, \ldots, \chi^1_m))=(\Phi_{\xi}(\bar{\xi}), \Phi_{\chi^1}(\bar{\xi}, \bar{\chi}^1_0,\ldots,\bar{\chi}^1_m)$, preserving \eqref{eq:prf_thm_TFCCS_0_seq_step_2} as well as the triangular structure of \eqref{eq:prf_thm_TFCCS_0_system_step2}.

-\emph{Step 4: Transforming $\Sigma_\chi$ to the contact form.} Due to the triangular structure, the top $\chi$-variables are no longer altered by the transformation and the $\xi$-variables play no role in the transformation of the subsystem $\Sigma_\chi$.
+\emph{Step~4: Transforming $\Sigma_\chi$ to the contact form.} Due to the triangular structure, the top $\chi$-variables are no longer altered by the transformation and the $\xi$-variables play no role in the transformation of the subsystem $\Sigma_\chi$.
 The subsystem $\Sigma_\chi$ is control-affine and meets all conditions for conversion to the canonical contact form.
 Moreover, the input vector fields act only in the $\chi$-directions.
 For more details, we refer to the literature on contact forms with drift, in particular, \cite{LiMultiinputControlaffineSystems2016}.
-In the case $s=0$, i.e., for a control-affine system SFE to TF$_0$, the lowest equations of \(\Sigma_{\chi}\) can be normalized to \mbox{$\dot{\chi}_j^{\,k^{\chi}}=\zeta_j^{1}$}, \mbox{$j=1,\ldots,m$}.
+In the case $s=0$, i.e., for a control-affine system SFE to TF$_0$, the lowest equations in \eqref{eq:TFCCS+IC_eta} can actually be normalized to \mbox{$\dot{\chi}_j^{\,k^{\chi}}=\zeta_j^{1}$}, \mbox{$j=1,\ldots,m$}.

-\emph{Step 5: Transforming $\Sigma_\zeta$ to Brunovský normal form.} With the coordinates of the straightened distributions \eqref{eq:prf_thm_TFCCS_0_seq_1_straight}, the subsystem \(\Sigma_\zeta\) is of triangular form and can be transformed into \(m+1\) integrator chains of length $k^\zeta$, analogously to exact linearization by static feedback.
+\emph{Step~5: Transforming $\Sigma_\zeta$ to Brunovský normal form.} Straightening out the distributions \eqref{eq:prf_thm_TFCCS_0_seq_1_straight} in Step~1 puts the subsystem $\Sigma_\zeta$ in triangular form, which is preserved up to this point.
+Hence, similar to the standard static-feedback linearization problem, $\Sigma_\zeta$ can be transformed into \(m+1\) integrator chains, each of length $k^\zeta$.

-\section{Sketch of the Proof of Theorem \ref{thm:TFCCS+IC_1}}
+\section{Sketch of the Proof of Theorem~\ref{thm:TFCCS+IC_1}}